Skip to main content

 Republican and Pasco attorney Pete Serrano is running to bring a conservative agenda to the attorney general's office.
 Serrano is the board president and general counsel of an organization that fights commonsense gun laws and public health mandates, and he was recently elected mayor of Pasco.
 He states that while he disagrees with these laws he will follow the state Constitution, but the Seattle Times also reported that he intended to remain "actively engaged" with the organization in a Facebook video on the organization's page.
 If elected he promises to "Make Washington Safe Again" and make the office more transparent.
 Serrano is not a progressive choice in this race.

-Brown is the clear choice in the race to be the next Attorney General of Washington.
+Brown is the clear choice in the race to be Washington's next attorney general.

 Reykdal has strong support from educators across the state and has earned your vote for re-election.